FortAwesome/wordpress-fontawesome/readme.txt

 == Changelog ==

+= 4.0.4 =
+* FIX: add hash values to JavaScript chunk file names to resolve the problem where sometimes an old cached version of a JavaScript file would load in the browser instead of the intended updated one.
+This caused some users to see a blank settings page after upgrading from a previous version of the plugin.

 = 4.0.3 =
 * FIX: When in the Classic Editor in WordPress 5, do not load block editor script dependencies that assign to the global wp.editor object.